Truckload slumps while LTL manages stability through pricing discipline

 For the LTL market, shifts in manufacturing output and order volumes remain important demand signals, Bates said.

-“The continued resilience of the rate per pound index shows the effect carrier pricing discipline, and the upcoming NMFC (National Motor Freight Classification) transition to a density framework should equip carriers with another method to tightly manage freight classification and pricing,” LaGanke said.
+“The continued resilience of the rate per pound index shows the effect of carrier pricing discipline, and the upcoming NMFC (National Motor Freight Classification) transition to a density framework should equip carriers with another method to tightly manage freight classification and pricing,” LaGanke said.

-The change to the NMFC’s system, which involves a shift to a density-based classification model, commenced on July 19.
+The change to the NMFC’s system, which involves a shift to a density-based classification model, commenced July 19.

 Spot vs. contract rate trends, tender rejection rates, fuel costs, and service reliability are critical for assessing pricing pressure and capacity constraints, she added.